fatroshi/BASH_MplayerFindAndPlay/README.md

 ### Add the bash script "play.sh" to $HOME/bin directory
 cd ~/bin

+## Set execute permission on the script
+chmod +x play.sh

 ## Search for files and play with mplayer
 fplay your_search_string